Columbus Immigration Attorney Helps You Get a Green Card

 Why do I need an attorney?

 The process of obtaining a green card can be long and complicated.
 Immigration processes and procedures change on an almost daily basis.
 Without a lawyer representing you, you may face unnecessary delays.
-We understand the immigration process, and help you achieve your immigration goals.
-At Adams & Liming, LLC, we keep you informed, and quickly respond to your questions.
+I understand the immigration process, and help you achieve your immigration goals.
+At the Law Offices of Roxi A. Liming, I keep you informed, and quickly respond to your questions.

 Ohio immigration attorney guides you through the green card process

-At Adams, Liming, & Hockenberry, LLC, we realize your issues are unique, and we provide individualized service.
-We are available from 9 a.m. to 6 p.m., Monday through Friday, and by appointment at other times.
-We serve clients in Columbus and throughout Ohio.
-Contact Adams & Liming, LLC at 614-488-2053 or online.
+At the Law Offices of Roxi A. Liming, I realize your issues are unique, and I provide individualized service.
+I am available from 9 a.m. to 6 p.m., Monday through Friday, and by appointment at other times.
+I serve clients in Columbus and throughout Ohio.
+Contact the Law Offices of Roxi A. Liming at 614-324-9118 or online.